-The book contains the memories of many, and is reminiscent.
+The book contains the memories of many, it’s reminiscent.
 It evokes a reflection of one’s own summer experiences.
-And whether or not every story pleases, they can be appreciated for the personality each essay brings.
+Whether or not every story pleases, they can be appreciated for the personality each essay brings.
 Personal is a key word, but not secret — meant to be shared.

 As a book about summer, in all of summer’s diversity, some stories weigh heavy and poignant.
-Claudia Cornwall’s “The Red Canoe” shares a memoir so intimate it’s best read in solitude, to not be interrupted by anything, giving her story devotion and time to understand how time heals.
+Claudia Cornwall’s “The Red Canoe” shares a memoir so intimate it’s best read in solitude, to not be interrupted by anything, giving her story devotion and time to learn about how time heals.

 Eve Joseph writes in “The Summer Within”: “It’s not the sentimental yearning of nostalgia or the pensive sadness inherent in melancholy; rather, it has to do with the gap between what once brought pleasure and joy and the emptiness we feel when that person or place is absent.”
 This narration is pensive.

-Read so that the stories chronicle a could-have-been summer.
-Experienced by someone else but retold for all.
+Written so that the stories chronicle a could-have-been summer, experienced by someone else but retold for all.
 I remember the summer when “the spectre of fall and winter looms no matter how hard I push it away” — a line Luanne Armstrong writes in “Summer Break.”
 In it she contemplates timelessness, and where it rests in a torrent of rushing time.
-There’s the peace in summer — on the beach.
+There’s peace in summer — on the beach.
 There’s also the real world — everything beyond.

 “How to cope or understand or even live with the world in a state of such frightening fragmentation where there is both the paradisial beach and the black muck of ‘news,’” writes Armstrong.

-Each story is an attempt to package a beautiful piece of summer.
-All the essays remembering all of the summer months — golden evenings, seaside spray, ancient coastal gardens, moonlit, moon-warmed evening walks.
+Each story is an attempt to package a beautiful piece of summer, each of the essays remembering all of the summer moods — golden evenings; seaside spray; ancient coastal gardens; moonlit, moon-warmed evening walks.

 Though comprised of unique and intimate parts, as a body it says that experiences are not necessarily discernible, but they are timeless.
 They are memories, which narrate our lives.

-Beneath a chipped oyster shell, in gardens’ idylls, within sight, and just out of reach of the shore.
-Summer alone has many seasons.
-The Summer Book’s memories of summer are summer’s delight.
+Beneath a chipped oyster shell, in gardens’ idylls, within sight and just out of reach of the shore, summer holds many meories, and summer alone has many seasons.
+The Summer Book’s memories of summer are a summer delight.